davidpjohnson/github-for-developers-7.1/fairbanks.md

-#Welcome to my home town
+#Welcome to My Home Town